 Interim Executive Director

 As the first President of the Robertson Foundation, Bill Goodell worked closely with the Robertson Scholars Leadership Program (RSLP) from almost its inception.
 He has maintained an active involvement with RSLP over the years including serving as part of the Selection Committee and, at one point, chairing the Program’s Board.
-Bill is a cum laude graduate of William College and a magna cum laude graduate of Washington & Lee School of Law where he served as Special Projects Editor of the Law Review and was inducted into Order of the Coif and ODK.
+Bill is a cum laude graduate of Williams College and a magna cum laude graduate of Washington & Lee School of Law where he served as Special Projects Editor of the Law Review and was inducted into Order of the Coif and ODK.
 He brings with him over thirty years of leadership experience in law, corporate finance and hedge funds including work at King & Spalding, Tiger Management, Moore Capital, Maverick Capital, and, most recently, Partner Fund Management.
 Bill also served on corporate and professional boards including The Jaguar Fund, N.V, Crawford & Company, and the Managed Funds Association.

 Bill is active in philanthropic causes and currently serves on the Board of Governors for the Boys and Girls Clubs of America and the Board of Trustees of the Tiger Foundation.
 Formerly, he was a board member of the Chautauqua Foundation, the Environmental Defense Action Fund, the Maverick Capital Foundation and Episcopal High School.
 In addition, he is an Emeritus Trustee of both Washington and Lee University and Oglethorpe University.
 He is father to three grown children and currently resides in Atlanta.